 What is the Retail Bag Ordinance?

-The ordinance encourages the use of durable, reusable shopping bags and restricts the distribution of single use plastic bags at point of sale at shops and restaurants in Hillsboro.
+The ordinance encourages the use of durable, reusable shopping bags and restricts the distribution of single use plastic bags at point of sale at retail establishments and restaurants in Hillsboro.

 Read the City Council Plastic Bag Ordinance.